thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 CHECK:	Fig 1b: NGC 1560 mass density and potential

-TODO:	Fig 2a: NGC 1560 circular velocity of a spheroid vs fig1a velocity of spheroid
+CHECK:	Fig 2a: NGC 1560 circular velocity of a spheroid vs fig1a velocity of spheroid

 TODO:	Fig 2b: NGC 1560 luminosity profile